chmcewan/Provisio/README.md

 ## Annotations

 Annotations remove ugly boilerplate from the provisioning script.
 They provide clean reporting of how code blocks are being executed with proper error handling and redirection of command output to a persistent log.
-The syntax is:
+Their syntax is:

     #task <name> [ once | always | never ] [ if|unless <variable> ]

-Annotated scripts that don't use `never` or `if` can be distributed independently of Provisio, since there is usually no distinction between `once` and `always` in production.
+Annotated scripts that don't use `never` or `if` may have no dependency on Provisio, since there is usually no distinction between `once` and `always` in production.
 In such cases, Provisio can still aid development when configurations are unstable and reprovisioning is common.

+Conditional tasks only check that `$<variable>` is (not) empty.
+More sophisticated conditional logic should probably be part of the task and expressed in Bash.

 ## Secondary commands